weka/docs-weka-io/usage/statistics/list-of-statistics.md

 **Type** | **Description** | **Units**
 -|-|-
-BUCKET_FAILOVERS|Number of times swapping from a remote primary node to a secondary|Failovers REMOTE_BUCKET_IS_SECONDARY|Number of times a remote bucket reported it is secondary and cannot serve us|Exceptions
+BUCKET_FAILOVERS|Number of failovers detected in remote buckets|Failovers REMOTE_BUCKET_IS_SECONDARY|Number of times a remote bucket reported it is secondary and cannot serve us|Exceptions

 ## Bucket Rebalances